CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M02-Gettingstarted.md

 ## Objectives

-By the end of this lab, you will be able to use the Azure AI Content Safety Studio to moderate and evaluate text content based on severity levels.
+By the end of this lab, you will be able to use Azure AI services effectively.
 You will learn to:

-1. **Set up a Content Safety resource**: Create and associate an Azure Content Safety resource with the Content Safety Studio to evaluate and moderate content.
+1. **Create an *Azure AI services* resource in the Azure portal**: Learn how to provision a multi-service AI resource using the Azure portal.

-2. **Perform text moderation**: Analyze text content for harmful categories and review moderation results.
+2. **Check out the keys and endpoint**: Locate the authentication credentials required to access Azure AI services via APIs.

-3. **Check keys and endpoint**: Retrieve and use keys and endpoints for integrating the Content Safety service into your applications.
+3. **See Azure AI services in action**: Explore AI capabilities like face detection using interactive demos in the Azure AI Foundry portal.

 ## Pre-requisites